 Potential returns and cashflow

 Fundrise publishes their historic performance, stating average annualized returns between 8.76-12.42%.
+Returns for the most recent full year in 2018 came in at 9.11%, with the company reporting returning $5.9 million in dividends to investors during the fourth quarter of 2018.
 Notably the years with the highest performance pre-date the current Reg A+ eREIT/eFund offerings, which for practical purposes have a minimal track record.

 Details vary, but most of the investments have a mix of periodic dividend payments and a longer-term equity upside (Fundrise also offers a dividend reinvestment program).
 Investments in the Fundrise “iPO” have no dividends.